n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 ___

-> From methods to Functions
+> From Methods to Functions

 ^ without further ado, let's kick off this dive into Kotlin functions by looking at some Java code 😀

 ___

-# simple java method
+# Hello Java Method

+^ here we have the Java method that we probably all know ^ whether you love it or hate it is between you and java

 ```java
 void helloFunctions() {
   System.out.println("Yay, Functions");